 Where: RSVP for location

-A class to heal and stengthen vision.
+A class to heal and strengthen vision.
 Share still and moving meditations to center a positive attitude and feel tensions unwind.
 Learn simple techniques to move our eyes and release excess strain.
 Do away with the need for corrective vision and move the eyes beyond normal awareness levels.
 My name is Daniel Kaiya.
-I have healed my vision one third of the way to normal in the past several years using these techniques.
-From -23.5 diopeters in both eyes to hovering around minus 15 now.
+I have healed my vision one third of the way to normal in the last several years using these techniques.
+From -23.5 diopters in both eyes to around minus 15 now.
 It is an incredible and rewarding journey on many levels.
 Come, learn, share.
 Beat me to 20/20!

 Snail Mail Social